Reed–Solomon error correction: Error locator polynomial

-Recall that j was chosen to be any integer between 1 and v inclusive, and this equivalence is true for any and all such values.
+Recall that j was chosen to be any integer between 1 and v inclusive, and this equivalence is true for all such values.
 Therefore, we have v linear equations, not just one.
-This system of linear equations can therefore be solved for the coefficients Λi of the error location polynomial:
+This system of linear equations can therefore be solved for the coefficients Λi of the error-location polynomial:

-The above assumes the decoder knows the number of errors ν, but that number has not been determined yet.
+The above assumes that the decoder knows the number of errors ν, but that number has not been determined yet.
 The PGZ decoder does not determine ν directly but rather searches for it by trying successive values.
 The decoder first assumes the largest value for a trial ν and sets up the linear system for that value.
 If the equations can be solved (i.e., the matrix determinant is nonzero), then that trial value is the number of errors.
 If the linear system cannot be solved, then the trial ν is reduced by one and the next smaller system is examined.